jblezoray/GeneticAlgo/README.md

 ## What does it do ?

 Package `fr.jblezoray.mygeneticalgo` contains an implementation of a generic algorithm.
-Then, there are sample applications of the genetic algorithm in packages `fr.jblezoray.mygeneticalgo.samples.helloworld` and `fr.jblezoray.mygeneticalgo.samples.facemashup`.
+Then, there are sample applications of the genetic algorithm in packages `fr.jblezoray.mygeneticalgo.samples.helloworld`, `fr.jblezoray.mygeneticalgo.samples.facemashup`, and `fr.jblezoray.mygeneticalgo.sample.disksimage`.

 ### sample #1: Hello world